 - Refusal to share past client examples.
 Some redaction is fine.
 Total opacity is not.

-How to evaluate ROI before you sign
+How to evaluate ROI without anchoring on a number

 Frequently asked questions